Shuai-Xin/Shuai-Xin/README.md

 ## Hi, I'm Shuài 👋

-"Shuài", pronounced 'shoo-eye' with a falling tone, means "handsome" in Chinese—which, as you can see, describes me perfectly! 😉
+"Shuài", pronounced 'shoo-eye' with a falling tone, means "handsome" in Chinese -- which, as you can see, describes me perfectly! 😉

 For more information, please visit [about me](https://shuai-xin.github.io/about/).